 While there are various versions of this casserole today, the traditional recipe consists of cooked chicken (typically shredded or diced), cream of chicken or cream of mushroom soup, canned tomatoes with green chiles, and a variety of spices.
 The mixture is layered with cheese and tortillas before being baked until hot and bubbly.

-This casserole is an ideal comfort food dish that can feed a crowd; it’s also perfect for potlucks and family get-togethers.
+Like my Dorito Chicken Casserole, this dish is an ideal comfort food dish that can feed a crowd; it’s also perfect for potlucks and family get-togethers.
 Or, just make it for a weeknight and have enough leftovers for the next day!
 Because so many of the ingredients are canned and packaged, this is the kind of dinner that comes together lickety-split.
 We love that!

 See recipe card below this post for ingredient quantities and full instructions.